 Other generators could be adversely impacted from an operations perspective.
 For example, a Remedial Action Scheme (RAS), which is classified as a Reliability Network Upgrade, could be required for an area that transmission generators and a proposed distribution level generator are connecting to as a way to mitigate circuit overload.
 This RAS system curtails generators when an overload on the circuit is imminent.
 If the proposed distribution level generator triggers or represents the “tipping point” for the overload, the exclusion of that DER will mean that that DER will not be interrupted but rather its neighboring generators will be.

-The Utilities believe that representation and input from other potentially impacted DER project owners and developers should be part of this discussion and have the ability to voice and document their concerns.
-DER developers who would typically only be subject to the utility’s wholesale tariffs under Federal Energy Regulatory Commission jurisdiction (including non-NEM DER developers) and/or not applicable to the Fast Track process (which is a defining criterion in the scoped Issue) may not have requested to be included in the Rule 21 proceeding service list, which served as the basis for requesting working group membership participation.
+The Joint Utilities believe that representation and input from other potentially impacted DER project owners and developers should be part of this discussion and have the ability to voice and document their concerns.
+DER developers who would typically only be subject to the utility’s wholesale tariffs under Federal Energy Regulatory Commission jurisdiction (including non-NEM DER developers) may not have requested to be included in the Rule 21 proceeding service list, which served as the basis for requesting working group membership participation.
 Expanding the scope of this Issue to include discussions that impact these other DER developers warrants proper communication of that scope expansion.

 Maintaining the integrity of an exemption intended for a specific class of generators: The proposal to extend the exemption to non-NEM generators was raised during the October 18 workshop without prior indication and is considered by some parties to be out-of-scope of this Issue, i.e., the identified issue pertains to an exemption that applies to NEM generators and such an exemption is believed by some parties to have initially been implemented as a means to promote the growth of customer-owned NEM Tariff qualifying generators.
 The Utilities believe the history and integrity of language in Rule 21 that pertains to NEM Tariff qualifying generators vs. language that pertains to generators that do not qualify for NEM needs to be maintained, and that parties requesting an exemption that applies to NEM be expanded to non-NEM should provide a clear and explanation as to why the distinction between NEM and non-NEM generators should no longer apply.